kincsesbalint/paintone_rsn/README.md

 RCPL signature (Resting-state functional Connectivity signature of Pain-related Learning)
 ==========================

-You can read more about the training, validation, specificity test, model interpretation in our Communications Biology paper <https://doi.org/10.1038/s42003-024-06574-y>.
+You can read more about the training, validation, specificity test, model interpretation in our Communications Biology paper: [Kincses et al](https://doi.org/10.1038/s42003-024-06574-y).

 Laboratory for Predictive Neuroimaging - University Hospital Essen, Germany